 Website (Perrotin): https://www.perrotin.com/

 Walking down the Cheongwadae-ro and Samcheong-ro, outside the walls of the Gyeongbokhung Palace, there are a few more galleries and art spaces.
-Kukje Gallery has a modern and interesting exterior, and the gallery is committed to presenting works of local artists.
+Kukje Gallery has a modern and interesting exterior, and the gallery is committed to presenting the works of local artists.
 Kumho Museum of Art displays new pieces of art from both promising new artists and accomplished artists.
 Foreign artists are invited to showcase their works in the three-story exhibition space.
 Gallery Hyundai is founded in the 1970s and aims to introduce modern and contemporary art to Korea.
 One of the most important exhibitions was Lee Ufan’s art exhibition.
 Lee Ufan is a world-recognized minimalist painter and sculptor and his work could be found across Japan, and South Korea.
 I once have seen his exhibition in New York’s Guggenheim Museum.
-The National Folk Museum of Korea is a national museum and illustrates the history of the traditional life of the Koreans.
+The National Folk Museum of Korea is a national museum that illustrates the history of the traditional life of Koreans.
 Don’t miss out to take a turn at Anguk subway station exit 2 and explore the Bukchon Hanok Village as well!